hawley-jeffrey-bah/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

       \ information, updates and training on various tax-related topics, such as tax\
       \ law changes to refundable tax credits.\t"
     Mitigation_Strategy: atp4_1
+  ActionsTakenAdditionalData:
+    Needs1: The IRS has what is needed with respect to internal control, human capital and information system and other infrastructure to reduce Additional Child Tax Credit (ACTC) Improper Payments and Unknown Payments to a tolerable rate.
+The issue with ACTC is statutory program design and reliance on taxpayer self-certification.
+      The IRS has a strong internal control environment around ACTC and makes decisions based on overall cost-benefit considerations, with a well-trained, technically capable program staff.
+    Needs2: The IRS is realigning resources internally to accelerate progress against its strategic priorities.
+The IRS will substantially be reducing the number of correspondence audits focused specifically on certain refundable credits, including the Additional Child Tax Credit (ACTC).
+Focusing on helping taxpayers submit accurate filings upfront will increase payment accuracy while reducing administrative burdens for the IRS and the tax filer.
+    Sufficiency: The IRS has the ability to identify Additional Child Tax Credit (ACTC) errors by type.
+Correlating remediation efforts to success is challenging.
+Given its limited authority to directly prevent and stop these errors, the IRS focuses on positively influencing taxpayer behavior and working with paid preparers and tax preparation software/online filing service providers.
+Further, the IRS has sought legislative authority to enhance verification procedures for taxpayers claiming ACTC and penalties for individuals or entities found guilty of abusing RTCs.
+Taxpayer education and outreach efforts, such as the IRS's annual Dependent Database (DDb) meetings, inform taxpayers about program eligibility requirements.
   Answers:
   - Agency: TREASURY
     Answer: '3771.62'